-- As of December 31, 2019, our total employee population consisted of 8,422 individuals working at our parent company and consolidated subsidiaries, with approximately 92% of these individuals located in the United States, approximately 3% located in Europe (primarily England and Ireland), approximately 4% located in Mexico and less than 1% collectively located in Canada, Singapore and Australia. - SEC rules permit us to exclude up to 5% of our non-U.S. employees when identifying the median employee.
-AFG excluded employees in England (223 employees), Ireland (30 employees), Singapore (80 employees) and Australia (one employee), which collectively represented less than 4% of AFG's employees. - For the remaining employees, AFG compiled total 2019 wages, tips, and other compensation from 2019 year-end tax reporting data.
-For amounts paid in foreign currencies, AFG converted 2019 wages based on the conversion rate on the last business day of 2019. - Using this data, AFG determined that its "median employee" as of December 31, 2019 was a full-time, salaried employee located in the United States. - AFG calculated the employee's 2020 total compensation using the same methodology as used to determine the Co-CEOs total compensation as set forth in the Summary Compensation Table on page 35 of this proxy statement. - With respect to the 2020 total compensation of each Co-CEO, the Company used the amount reported in the "Total" column of the Summary Compensation Table on page 35 of this proxy statement.
+- As of December 31, 2021, our total employee population consisted of 7,581 individuals working at our parent company and consolidated subsidiaries, with approximately 5.0% located in Mexico. - SEC rules permit us to exclude up to 5% of our non-U.S. employees when identifying the median employee.
+AFG excluded employees in England (60 employees), Ireland (25 employees), Singapore (84 employees) and Canada, Spain and Denmark (total of 13 employees), which collectively represented less than 2.5% of AFG's employees.

+- For the remaining employees, AFG compiled total 2021 wages, tips, and other compensation from 2021 year-end tax reporting data.
+For amounts paid in foreign currencies, AFG converted 2021 wages based on the conversion rate on the last business day of 2021. - Using this data, AFG determined that its "median employee" as of December 31, 2021, was a fulltime, salaried employee located in the United States. - AFG calculated the employee's 2021 total compensation using the same methodology as used to determine the Co-CEOs total compensation as set forth in the Summary Compensation Table on page 35 of this proxy statement. - With respect to the 2021 total compensation of each Co-CEO, the Company used the amount reported in the "Total" column of the Summary Compensation Table on page 35 of this proxy statement.

-The 2020 total compensation for the median employee (other than the Co-CEOs) was \$78,569, and the 2020 total compensation of each Co-CEO is set forth under "Total Compensation" in the Summary Compensation Table on page 35.
-Based on this information, the ratios of 2020 total compensation of each Co-CEO to the 2020 total compensation of the median employee were 123 to 1 and 122 to 1.
+The 2021 total compensation for the median employee (other than the Co-CEOs) was \$71,738, and the 2021 total compensation of each Co-CEO is set forth under "Total Compensation" in the Summary Compensation Table on page 35.
+Based on this information, the ratios of 2021 total compensation of each Co-CEO to the 2021 total compensation of the median employee were 174 to 1 and 172 to 1.